wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="where-do-cse-students-study-abroad">Where do CSE students study abroad?</h2>
-WashU CSE students study at nearly every school that participates in the study abroad program, but some are more popular than others (for example, locations where English is the language of instruction and in common use are accessible to all WashU students).
+<a id=98></a>WashU CSE students study at nearly every school that participates in the study abroad program, but some are more popular than others (for example, locations where English is the language of instruction and in common use are accessible to all WashU students).
 You may want to review the "Current Opportunities" section on the School of Engineering's [Study Abroad](https://engineering.wustl.edu/academics/study-abroad.html) page.

 <span class="tag-links">[#student_life](#student_life) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/98">Discussions View</a></span>

 ---
 <h2 class="anchored" id="where-do-i-look-to-see-the-various-dates-pertaining-to-our-academic-calendar">Where do I look to see the various dates pertaining to our academic calendar?</h2>
-* The School of Engineering's current Academic Calendar is here: [https://engineering.wustl.edu/academics/academic-calendar.html](https://engineering.wustl.edu/academics/academic-calendar.html).
+<a id=119></a>* The School of Engineering's current Academic Calendar is here: [https://engineering.wustl.edu/academics/academic-calendar.html](https://engineering.wustl.edu/academics/academic-calendar.html).
 It includes the School's withdraw/add/drop dates for the current academic year and a few prior years.
   * If you are in Arts & Sciences you may also want to consult their calendar:  [https://artsci.wustl.edu/academic-calendar](https://artsci.wustl.edu/academic-calendar).
 * The CSE department's calendar of events can't be found here: [https://happenings.wustl.edu/department/computer_science_engineering/calendar](https://happenings.wustl.edu/department/computer_science_engineering/calendar).
 It includes details of upcoming academic talks, meetings, etc.
 * The University Registrar has an overall calendar for major dates for all schools and links to individual school calendars here: [https://registrar.wustl.edu/academic-calendars/](https://registrar.wustl.edu/academic-calendars/).